Timendus/3d-viper-maze/README.md

 But that's okay, I figured.
-The original Chip-8 spec doesn't have sound anyway, so if I ever end up making a version for the hardware from the period I'll just remove all that magic that has to do with sound and we'll be fine.
+The original Chip-8 spec doesn't have sound anyway, so if I ever end up making a version for the hardware from the period I'll just remove all the magic that has to do with sound and we'll be fine.

 In the end, I'm quite happy with the music routines I wrote.
 They seem pretty robust now, and allow you to play a "background score" and interject short